-(1) The number of shares of our common stock outstanding after the offering set forth above is based on 40,506,667 shares of common stock outstanding as of , 2010 after giving effect to the reorganization transaction as described under "Description of Capital Stock-Reorganization Transaction" and the stock split as described under "Description of Capital Stock-Stock Split" and includes the shares to be sold by us in this offering.
-The number of shares outstanding after the offering does not include an aggregate of 6,076,000 shares of common stock reserved for issuance under our 2010 Equity and Incentive Plan (the "2010 Plan"), which we intend to adopt in connection with the completion of this offering.
+(1) The number of shares of our common stock outstanding after the offering set forth above is based on shares of common stock outstanding as of , 2010 after giving effect to the reorganization transaction and stock split as described under "Description of Capital Stock-Reorganization Transaction and Stock Split" and includes the shares to be sold by us in this offering.
+The number of shares outstanding after the offering does not include an aggregate of shares of common stock reserved for issuance under our 2010 Equity and Incentive Plan (the "2010 Plan"), which we intend to adopt in connection with the completion of this offering.